zackmdavis/Talks/Minimax_Search_and_the_Structure/script.md

 [SLIDE: TODO chess vs. Leafline piece names]

-My program wasn't actually terribly good, but I learned a lot about how to think—how the process of making subjectively free-willed decisions can be reduced to an algorithm.
+My program wasn't actually terribly good, but I learned a lot about _how to think_, for the same reason that building a submarine in your garage in a great way to learn how to swim.

 ------